chris-hall-hu/bootrun/README.md

 A few css rules are still really useful to make the admin toolbar work, alignment styles from the CCK WYSIWYG etc. I have started adding these to a drupal_system.css file.

 ## Themes can have config also
-I added the yaml config for my repsonsive image styles to this theme (really just as a reminder for when I am doing real themeing), [see this article](http://running-on-drupal8.co.uk/article/drupal8-responsive-breakpoints).
+I added the yaml config for my repsonsive image styles to this theme (really just as a reminder for when I am doing real themeing), [see this article](http:d//running-on-drupal8.co.uk/article/drupal8-responsive-breakpoints).
+Note however that setting theme as default will fail if you don't have required module dependencies for the config (as of now the error message is not very specific).

 ## Admin menu width is defined in rems
 If you want the admin menu to work nice with your new theme then you need to take into account that it's width is measured in rems and is therefore relative to the html font-size (the font-size specified when you inspect your html tag).